intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 Windows Search Indexer is a Windows Service that handles indexing of your files for Windows Search, which fuels the file search engine built into windows that powers everything from the Start Menu search box to Windows Explorer, and even the Libraries feature.

-Search Indexer helps direct the users to the service interface through GUI, an indexing option, from their perspectives, as indicated below.
+Search Indexer helps direct the users to the service interface through GUI, an indexing options, from their perspectives, as indicated below.

 ![indexing_option](https://user-images.githubusercontent.com/11327974/77618360-84ebe700-6f79-11ea-8fd1-cfca179ef2a3.png)

 All the DB and temporary data during the indexing process are stored as files and managed.
 Usually in Windows service, the whole process is carried out with *NT AUTHORITY SYSTEM* privileges.
-If the logic bug happens to exist due to modifying file paths, it may trigger privilege escalation.
+If the logic bugs happen to exist due to modifying file paths, it may trigger privilege escalation.
 (E.g. TOCTOU)

-We assumed that Search Indexer might be the vulnerability like so, given that most of the vulnerabilities recently occurred in Windows Service were LPE vulnerabilities due to logic bug.
+We assumed that Search Indexer might be the vulnerability like so, given that most of the vulnerabilities recently occurred in Windows Service were LPE vulnerabilities due to logic bugs.
 However, the outcome of our analysis was totally unexpected; more details are covered afterward.